 A few centuries later, Copernicus delayed publication of his theories because he didn’t want to be hounded by “babblers.”

 What happened isn’t the story I grew up with.
-It’s whopping good good one, and very slightly accurate.
+It’s a whopping good one, and very slightly accurate.

 “De revolutionibus…” was on the Index Librorum Prohibitorum: from 1616 to 1960.
 But not banned.
 The issue was a few proofing errors.
 (April 28, 2017)